misiupajor/op5-monitor-docker/README.md

 ## Importing OP5 license keys

 You can import your OP5 license key if needed.
-If not specified, it defualts to the trial license.
+If not specified, it defaults to the trial license.

 In order to do so, place your license key (eg. op5license.lic) in entrypoint.d/license/, and re-build and run your docker container: